node-organic/organic-express-server/README.md

 ### `logRunning` property

 Optional, if provided will `console.log` when express server is listening for incoming requests.

+### `forceConnectionsDestroyOnClose` property

+Optional, if enabled on `kill` chemical all opened connections will be destroyed and server closed, otherwise the server will close when there are no longer open connections.

 ## `emitReady` chemical
 Emitted once express server is listening for incoming requests